VictoriaQ/ventura-blog/content/blog/madrid-pool/index.md

 Finding that spot may be tricky.
 On the one hand, as in many other European big cities, the central districts have being gentrified, rental prices have been skyrocketing in the last few years, and many neighborhoods are packed with tourists.
 On the other hand, we wouldn't like to place our new business too far from the busy areas, since that would make difficult for the people to make a frequent use of our facilities.

 Our goal is to find a place for the new pool that is well connected, placed in a good area with both residential and working/office buildings -instead of short-term rental accommodations-, with little competition around but good indicators for a business like ours.
-And, ideally, with an affordable or at least not excesive rental price.
+And, ideally, with an affordable or at least not excessive rental price.
 We may be asking too much, but we can only try.

 If we manage to meet the project goal, the result may be very interesting for anyone that wants to set up a new swimming pool in Madrid.